jankrnac/rechifi/content/blog/Audiophile vocabulary/index.md

 {{ $doc.title }}
 ::

-AES / EBU – Audio Engineering Society / European Broadcasting Union – (Also known as AES3) A standard for the exchange of digital audio signals between professional audio devices.
-An AES3 signal can carry two channels of PCM audio over several transmission media including balanced lines, unbalanced lines, and optical fiber.
+:alphabet

+[A]{.text-3xl .font-bold #a}

-Airy – Describes the space and openness of the product usually associated with open back headphones and live music.
+[Airy]{.font-bold} – Describes the space and openness of the notes.
+Reproducing audio in a free, open and fresh manner around instruments and vocalists.
+Airy is not restricted only to the upper treble frequencies but is audible in the entire frequency range.

-ALAC – Apple Lossless Audio Codec – A reference audio coding implementation and format developed by Apple.
+[ALAC]{.font-bold} – Apple Lossless Audio Codec – A reference audio coding implementation and format developed by Apple.
 Claimed that audio files compressed with this codec will be about half the file size of the original uncompressed data.

 Ambience – The overall impression, feeling, or mood evoked by an environment or acoustical space, such as the performance hall in which a recording was made.